Skip to main content

 Benchmarks measure isolated capabilities under controlled conditions.
 They don't measure:

-Reliability over long sessions: A model might score well on a benchmark test that takes 30 seconds but degrade over a 2-hour agentic coding session.
-The leaked benchmarks don't fully capture this, though the sustained reasoning improvements suggest it's improving.
+A model might score well on a 30-second benchmark but degrade over a 2-hour agentic coding session.
+The leaked benchmarks don't fully capture this, though the sustained-reasoning improvements suggest it's improving.

-Taste and judgment: The difference between "correct code" and "good code" isn't captured by pass/fail evaluations.
+The difference between "correct code" and "good code" isn't captured by pass/fail evaluations.
 Does the model choose the right abstraction?
 Does it name things clearly?
 Does it respect existing conventions?
-These are the things that matter most in daily use, and benchmarks can't measure them.
+These matter most in daily use, and benchmarks can't measure them.

-Integration quality: How well does the model work within the tool ecosystem — 📝Claude Code, the API, 📝Model Context Protocol (MCP)?
+How well does the model work within the tool ecosystem — Claude Code, the API, 📝Model Context Protocol (MCP)?
 Benchmark performance on isolated tasks doesn't tell you how smoothly the model operates when it's reading files, running commands, calling tools, and iterating on feedback simultaneously.

 The Builder's Take